NicholasLYang/chance-me/CONTRIBUTING.md

 cutoff, but if it takes half an hour to just read, chances are it's too complicated.
 Remember, incremental change is better than no change at all.
 Exceptions include major refactoring that **must** happen.

+## Codebase Layout

+If you're confused on how the code is laid out or how to start reading the codebase, read the [Codebase Guide](/CODEBASE_GUIDE.md)